 The motif discovery example provides insights into the dynamics of standard Markov chain methods applied to statistical models with highly multimodal posterior distributions.
-Other examples that may have the same exponential-time property include Markov chains for model search in the context of regression with a large number of predictors (Liang and Wong, 2000; Hans, Dobra and West, 2007) and Markov chains for spatial mixture models based on random fields (Geman and Geman, 1984; Green and Richardson, 2002).
-Our example also provides a test case for the use of more sophisticated Markov chain methods that are designed to handle multimodality (Del Moral, Doucet and Jasra, 2006; Andrieu, Doucet and Holenstein, 2010): if a method can be shown to sample from the posterior distribution of the motif-discovery model in polynomial time, then it would be dramatically more efficient than the Gibbs sampling approach.
+Other examples that may have the same exponential-time property include Markov chains for model search in the context of regression with a large number of predictors [Liang and Wong (2000), Hans, Dobra and West (2007)] and Markov chains for spatial mixture models based on random fields [Geman and Geman (1984), Green and Richardson (2002)].
+Our example also provides a test case for the use of more sophisticated Markov chain methods that are designed to handle multimodality [Del Moral, Doucet and Jasra (2006), Andrieu, Doucet and Holenstein (2010)]: if a method can be shown to sample from the posterior distribution of the motif-discovery model in polynomial time, then it would be dramatically more efficient than the Gibbs sampling approach.

 Background on the Gibbs sampling method for motif discovery and on Markov chain convergence rates is in Section 2.
 Our convergence results are in Section 3, and a simulation study is given in Section 4.
 The proof of our main result is in Section 5, and we draw conclusions in Section 6.
-Additional proofs are in an online appendix.